yaliboi/Backslash-Train-Ticket/README.md

 	frontend: [other object 1, other object 2]
 }
 ```
+something more like a tree view
 afterwards i will pass down a simple recursive function that will check itself for each one of the children to see if they meet the criteria, the starts with filter is only relevant to the first node,
 the includes is relavant to all nodes, and the ends with is only relevant to the last nodes, meaning all nodes who have no children. if a child of a node and it's children do not meet the critarea then it would
-be removed from it's parent's children's list.
+be removed from it's parent's children's list. if i've already seen that a certain node does not fill the critareia it will be marked?
+this might not be the most efficent way, but with the time and knowlage i've got, i think its a good choice.
 for easier, faster, access and to prevent saving the same nodes twice, in the main object they will be saved with their name as the key value, and another object will be created to map them like this:
 ```
 {